Stability of Weighted Majority Voting under Estimated Weights: Related Work

-Such learned trustworthiness is sometimes treated as an estimation with error considered \cite{wu:2021chebyshev_PACBounds_of_WMV,gao:2016NaiveBayes_Errorrate,lacasse:2006pac_for_MV}, while sometimes treated equivalently as the probability of a source suggesting correctly and is further used to evaluate decision accuracy~\cite{LITTLESTONE:1994WMAlgorithm,kolter:2007dynamic_WMV,guan:2018_computer-aided_diagnosis} However, they essentially represent the belief of a decision maker about the source quality which may deviate from the actual probability.
-Accordingly, the decision maker may not gain the claimed decision accuracy based on their beliefs.
+Such learned trust is sometimes treated as an estimation of the source \trustworthiness{} with the deviation considered \cite{gao:2016NaiveBayes_Errorrate,wu:2021chebyshev_PACBounds_of_WMV}, while sometimes treated equivalently as \trustworthiness{}, namely as the probability of a source suggesting correctly and is further used to evaluate decision accuracy ~\cite{LITTLESTONE:1994WMAlgorithm,guan:2018_computer-aided_diagnosis,martin2023strong}.
+However, \trust{} essentially represents the belief of a decision maker about the source quality, which may deviate from the actual probability.
+And he may not gain the claimed decision accuracy based on \trust{}.

-Besides efforts in modeling and learning trustworthiness, there exist work theoretically analysing how trustworthiness and trust would influence the decision accuracy, the one that are most relevant to ours.
-Given trustworthiness, the decision accuracy of WMV is firstly analysed in \cite{berend:2015MPR-NIPS}.
-To measure the estimation quality, the theoretical decision accuracy bounds for learning algorithms have been proposed through PAC-Bayesian techniques in \cite{lacasse:2006pac_for_MV,germain:2015PAC_Boundsof_WMV}.
-Some researchers focused on the exponential bounds of decision accuracy, when trustworthiness estimation is derived from finite samples in \cite{li:2014errorbound_WMV}.
-A preciser characterization of the relationship between sample size and the decision accuracy was proposed by \cite{gao:2016NaiveBayes_Errorrate}.
-More recently, tighter bounds for decision accuracy under arbitrary estimation were provided, ignoring particular assumption for \trustworthiness in \cite{manino:2019NaiveByes_Multiclass}.
-Unfortunately, none of them have analyzed the relationship between estimate error and accuracy of WMV in a quantitative way.
+Besides the efforts in modeling and learning trustworthiness, there exists work that theoretically analyzes how trustworthiness and trust would influence decision accuracy, which is most relevant to ours.
+Given trustworthiness, the decision accuracy of WMV is analyzed in \cite{berend:2015MPR-NIPS} without considering the learning process of trustworthiness.
+On the other hand, some other work takes the learning process into consideration.
+To measure the estimation quality, the decision accuracy bounds for learning algorithms have been proposed through PAC techniques in \cite{lacasse:2006pac_for_MV,germain:2015PAC_Boundsof_WMV,wu2021chebyshev}.
+Considering \trust{} is derived from finite samples, some researchers then study precise characterizations of the relationship between the decision accuracy and the sample size in \cite{gao:2016NaiveBayes_Errorrate}.
+More recently, tighter bounds for decision accuracy under arbitrary estimation are provided, ignoring particular assumptions for trustworthiness ~\cite{manino:2019NaiveByes_Multiclass}.
+Unfortunately, none of them have analyzed the relationship between the estimate error and the decision accuracy of WMV in a quantitative way.